hansb001/20MinuteCognitveApp/README.md

 # Interconnect - Build a cognitive app in 20 minutes

-## Build a cognitive app in 20 minutes
+## Introduction

-In this short workshop I will show you how easy it is to build a (simple) starter application form where you can extend and enhance.
+In this short workshop we will experience how easy it is to build a (simple) cognitive application.
+After finishing this lab you can extend and enhance this application in any way you like.

-This Application makes use of Node-RED, which is a visual tool where you can wire things together, with limited coding.
+This Application makes use of [Node-RED](http://nodered.org), which is a visual tool to wire things together, with just limited coding.

-We use the NODE-RED in boilerplate in Bluemix which consists of the Node-RED application (node.js) and a Cloudant database.
+We use the NODE-RED boilerplate in [Bluemix](http://Bluemix.net) which consists of the Node-RED application (node.js) and a Cloudant database.

-We will build a cognitive app, with the Watson tome analyser service
+We will build an cognitive app, with the [Watson tone analyzer](https://www.ibm.com/watson/developercloud/tone-analyzer.html) service

-With Watson Tone Analyser you can analyze the tone of voice of written text.
+With Watson Tone Analyzer you can analyze the tone of voice of written text.
 The source of our text will be Twitter.

-We will display the output on a dashboard.
+At last we will display the output on a dashboard.

 As already mentioned this is just a starter application to show you how easy it is to use Node-RED and the Watson API’s.
 When you have this application running you can extend the application with more functionality if needed.

 ## Step one: Deploy Node-RED on Bluemix

-When you are logged in to Bluemix: click to 'Catalog'
+When you are logged in to Bluemix:
+1. click to 'Catalog'
-click on “Apps”
+2. click on “Apps”
-click on “Boilerplates”
+3. click on “Boilerplates”
-click on the 'Node-RED starter'.
+4. click on the 'Node-RED starter'.
 On the next screen you must give the application unique name, which wil be part of the URL to the application.
 Then click 'Create'.
 Right now the Node-RED application is being created and deployed.
 This will take a few minutes.